-Deliciously fragrant and rich in honeybee nectar, the numerous little lemon yellow mahonia flowers extend into long bunches for weeks on end, from December to April.
-Small blue-black berries form after this blooming.
+Deliciously fragrant and rich in honeybee nectar, the numerous little lemon yellow Mahonia flowers extend into long bunches for weeks on end, from the middle of winter to the beginning of Spring.
+Small, edible blue-black mahonia berries form after this blooming.

 Shiny, thorny, dark green leathery leaves with a yellow-green underside make evergreen mahonia extremely ornamental.
 Leaf veins stand out on the reverse side of the leaves.
 Young leaves unfurl with a beautiful bronze-colored hue.
 For a more spectacular impact, plant three specimens together.
 Near the house, it will shine its light during gray days and you’ll savor its fragrance.
 In a shade bed, it will settle in well with its neighbors if they also share its preference for shade and slightly acidic soil.

 The key to growing mahonia